- School of Allied Health and Communicative Disorders

 Graduate Admission to Specialize in Speech-Language Pathology

-Our specialization in speech-language pathology will prepare you to enter the career field as a confident, knowledgeable and well-prepared professional.
-This program is ideal full-time students.
-It allows you to finish your degree in six semesters while working alongside peers in a supportive cohort environment.
+Our specialization in speech-language pathology will prepare you to enter the field as a confident, knowledgeable and well-prepared professional.
+This program is designed for full-time students.
+It allows you to finish your degree in six terms while working alongside peers in a supportive cohort environment.

 - A minimum 3.00 GPA in all undergraduate coursework